See also the articles "Finnish Forestry" and "European environmental policy" in the EHNE.

 Attempts at periodizations that focus on changes in the perception of nature and the significance of that perception, as well as the significance attributed to nature and the environment by society are also the subject of much debate.
 In the years leading up to and around 1800, many Europeans became very enthusiastic about "nature", among them Jean-Jacques Rousseau (1712–1778), Johann Wolfgang von Goethe (1749–1832) and Caspar David Friedrich (1774–1840).
 A veritable cult of nature emerged.
 Romanticism and also the emerging natural sciences sought to discover the essence of nature.
 This also manifested itself in human-animal relationships.
 Humans became increasingly sensitive and broad-minded towards their sentient fellow creatures.
 While all of this does not make the decades around 1800 a clear turning point in environmental historical terms, particularly as this enthusiasm is far removed from our understanding of nature, it is nonetheless possible to speak of a "threshold period" – not just from an ecological perspective – which the contemporaries themselves perceived as a radical change.28 The beginnings of a modern approach to nature and the environment can be identified as early as the late-18th century.
 For the first time, woodlands close to cities gradually changed from being exclusively a source of timber to being places for respite and enjoyment.
 The fundamental socio-economic processes of that time that influenced all of Europe – liberalization, deregulation and commercialization – also had consequences for the treatment of nature.
 Woodlands and soils are examples of this.
 The emergence of the earliest environmental problems caused by industry accompanied this change.29

 Similarly hazy, but no less recognizable is the change around 1900.
 Through the transition from agrarian to industrial states, which occurred first in western Europe, ecological problems took on a new and unprecedented dimension, which manifested itself particularly in the burgeoning urban centres of the continent.
 Without going into the many details identified by research in this area, refuse and smoke were a constant part of the daily lives of the city residents.
 One could feel, see, smell, taste and hear the environmental pollution.
 The movement for public hygiene, which featured Europe-wide connections, was a notable consequence of this.
 This was a shared (western) European phenomenon.
 Its primary concern was of course the health of humans and less the protection of nature and the environment.
 Notwithstanding the love of nature and of animals involved here also, movements for the protection of nature, heritage and the environment remained weak, were part of the reforming efforts of the time, and were not immune to the nationalistic tones that were typical of the period.
-This applies for example to the foundation in 1895 of the National Trust for Places of Historic Interest or Natural Beauty, which remains the foremost institution for the protection of monuments and nature in 30 This shift in the perception of the problems facing society has been aptly described by the environmental historian Patrick Kupper with his metaphor of the "1970s diagnosis".
+This applies for example to the foundation in 1895 of the National Trust for Places of Historic Interest or Natural Beauty, which remains the foremost institution for the protection of monuments and nature in England.
+It was not until the 1960s and 1970s that the environmental movements emerged and the field of environmental politics became established – the western European states and the USA played a leading role in this.30 This shift in the perception of the problems facing society has been aptly described by the Swiss environmental historian Patrick Kupper with his metaphor of the "1970s diagnosis".
 Even though he does not interpret this change as the beginning of a new era, these decades nonetheless marked a profound change, as concern about the environment reached an unprecedented level in politics and in society.
-Strong criticism of paradigms of progress and growth and recurring warnings of ecological disaster and horror also played their part, not least Dennis Meadows' (born 1942) The Limits to Growth.31.
-It was not until the 1960s and 1970s that the environmental movements emerged and the field of environmental politics became established – the western European states and the played a leading role in this.
+Strong criticism of paradigms of progress and growth and recurring warnings of ecological disaster and horror also played their part, not least Dennis Meadows' (born 1942) The Limits to Growth.31

 Do we encounter a European history here?
 A specifically European approach to nature and the environment in the historical perspective?
 There is little indication of this.
 Even the natural environments of Europe, if these include spaces, climate and resources, could hardly be more varied.
 Like almost no other subfield of our discipline, environmental history demands to be researched in global and transnational perspectives – on the basis of local, regional and national examples.
 Many results and trends, from natural and anthropogenic environments to the periodizations, impressively confirm the global trend in the historiographical treatment of nature and the environment.
 It almost seems that the slogan "think globally, act locally", which is so strongly rooted in the eco-movement, applies here too.
 It can also be noted that in the longer term perspective many new trends in the treatment of nature and the environment originated in (western) Europe.
 If one also looks at the legal and state side of the treatment of nature and the environment, then even with the greatest of caution – which has been even stronger in modern and contemporary history – it is possible to identify European commonalities.
 In particular, the juridification and to an extent the role of state and municipal institutions are examples of this.